rosekamallove/rosekamal.love/posts/7-fhir-standard.md

 For example, you go to google and type in your query term in the form input, and then you pull down a page with a bunch of search results on it, what you have actually done is you have downloaded a resource, that _resource_, in this case, is _search results_.

-> The HTTP spec describes the entire web in terms of these adressable , fetchable, resources.
+> The HTTP spec describes the entire web in terms of these addressable , fetchable, resources.
 > FHIR is taking all of that context and applying it to Health Care

 **Hl7** is a standards development organization and **FHIR** is a standard. _(V2 and CDA are also separate standards)_